facuellarg/go-guide/readme.md

 ##### Handler
-In echo a handler function receive an echo context and return an error, in this variable we have all that we need and  some others useful functions.
+In `Echo` a handler function receive an echo context and return an error, in this variable we have all that we need and  some others useful functions.

 ```Go
 func hello(c echo.Context) error {